 5 Reasons the CMS is Changing

-CMS Digital Transformation: Find out what the industry’s leading experts are saying about the evolution of the CMS
+Find out what today’s industry-leading experts are saying about the evolution of the content management system.

 Business leaders tasked with digitally transforming their businesses have had to reevaluate everything from processes to products in order to improve efficiency, performance, and customer experience.
 A Forrester Study looking at “Digital Transformation in the Age of the Customer” found that when asked to rank top drivers for digital transformation, respondents cited: profitability, customer satisfaction, and increased speed-to-market in the top 3 positions.
 As new technologies, devices and channels reshape the digital playing field; flexibility, ease of integration, and scalability have become non-negotiable ingredients for the modern CMS.